 - State Costs to Administer New Alcohol and Drug Testing Requirements.
 The measure's alcohol and drug test requirements would create administrative costs for the Board and the Attorney General.
-These administrative costs would likely be less than a million dollars annually, to be paid for by a fee assessed on licensed physicians. - Physician Alcohol and Drug Testing Costs.
+These administrative costs would likely be less than a million dollars annually, to be paid for by a fee assessed on licensed physicians. - Physician Alcohol and Drug Testing Effects.
 The measure requires hospitals to bill physicians for the cost of alcohol or drug testing.
-This would increase costs for physicians and some of these costs would eventually be borne by state and local governments. - Savings Associated With Reduced Prescription Drug Use.
-To the extent the requirement that health care providers and pharmacists consult CURES reduces the number of prescription drugs being dispensed, this measure would likely reduce prescription drug costs for state and local governments. - Medi-Cal Recovery of Malpractice Awards.
+This would increase costs for physicians and some of these costs would eventually be borne by state and local governments.
+On the other hand, physician testing could prevent some medical errors and reduce the costs associated with such errors. - Potential Savings Associated With Reduced Prescription Drug Use.
+To the extent the requirement that health care providers and pharmacists consult CURES reduces the number of unnecessary and/or illicit prescription drugs being dispensed, this measure would likely reduce prescription drug costs for state and local governments relative to what they would have been absent the measure.
+In addition, this requirement could reduce other state and local government costs associated with unnecessary and/or illicit drug use, such as law enforcement, social services, and other health care costs.

+- Medi-Cal Recovery of Malpractice Awards.
 Under current law, when Medi-Cal has paid for health benefits provided to a beneficiary injured by medical malpractice, it may recover a portion of medical malpractice damages awarded to the beneficiary to cover the state costs of these benefits.
 Increasing the number of medical malpractice awards would potentially increase the amount that could be recovered by the state. - State Trial Court Costs.
-This measure would increase the number of medical malpractice cases and, thereby, potentially increase costs for state trial courts.
+This measure could increase the number of medical malpractice cases and, thereby, potentially increase costs for state trial courts.